Ivenzo Comvalius

-Ivenzo Ricky Comvalius (born on 24 June 1997), is a Surinamese professional footballer who plays for NSC Nijkerk and the Surinamese national team.
+Ivenzo Ricky Comvalius (born on 24 June 1997), is a Surinamese professional footballer who plays as a forward for SML club Notch and the Surinamese national team.

 Club career

 Comvalius had a trial with Dutch club Almere City in 2018.
 In summer 2019, he joined AS Trenčín of the Fortuna Liga on a three-year deal.
 Comvalius made his debut by starting in a 1–1 draw against Ružomberok.
 He was replaced in the 73rd minute by Milan Corryn.
 Comvalius scored the equalizer against Spartak Trnava, that ended in a 2–1 win, marking his first official goal for the club.

 International career

 Comvalius was named to Suriname's squad for the 2021 CONCACAF Gold Cup on 25 June 2021.

 Career statistics

 Scores and results list Suriname's goal tally first.